Regular blogger Ed Smith looks into the history of Stir-up Sunday and the many different methods for whipping up Britain’s favourite Christmas pudding

 Fingers crossed and happy stirring.

-And if you're not a fan of the pudding at all, I recommend adding orange zest, dried cranberries and candied orange to Delia's classic chocolate bread and butter pudding, or trying my individual clementine and chocolate trifles from last year.
+And if you're not a fan of the pudding at all, I recommend adding orange zest, dried cranberries and candied orange to Delia's classic chocolate bread and butter pudding, or trying my individual clementine and chocolate trifles.